In good company

 Ginni Seehagel is a visual artist and writer whose work is rooted in observation and mindfulness.
 She believes that every minute experience has the potential to bring joy.
 She lives on the west coast of Canada where she spends her time writing and creating for clients, and draws comparisons between the human and the natural.

-Heather is a West Coast transplant living in Vancouver and she still manages to get teary-eyed at the sight of mountains.
+Heather Kang is the content manager for HI Canada.
+Her body lives in Ontario while her heart lives on the West Coast.
 She has travelled to over 30 countries and Canada is still her favourite.
 Next on her bucket list are the southern parts of South America and the northern parts of North America.

 Oh hey, that's us!
 HI Canada is home to more than 50 hostels from coast to coast.
 We like trees, rocks, mountains, lakes, festivals, beer, coffee and that feeling you get when you book a plane ticket.